TarushGupta12345/VeriCare_v0.0/README.md

 cp .env.example .env
 ```

 `OPENAI_API_KEY` is required for OCR with OpenAI and `OPENROUTER_API_KEY` is used for web-based analysis.
+The search step now defaults to the **Mistral Magistral Medium 2506** model via OpenRouter.
 Both variables must be defined for the pipeline to run correctly.

 ## Running